iobroker-community-adapters/ioBroker.mydlink/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* add reboot button for SOAP devices (seems they tend to die now the servers are gone)
 * reworked code to type-script (please report errors / things that work worse than before)
+* added: reboot button for SOAP devices (seems they tend to die now the servers are gone)
-* add support for siren devices
+* added: support for siren devices
+* added: device connection status displayed in admin.
+* removed: info.connection state.

 ### 1.2.1 (2022-09-01)
 * fix release...